vPeteWalker/midway/files/files.rst

       - Failed to lookup IP address of *domain*.
 Please verify the domain name, DNS configuration and network connectivity.

-   This can be corrected after deployment, without having to start from scratch.
+   This can easily be corrected after deployment, without having to delete and redeploy the Files Server.

       - Within the **File Server** dropdown, select the file server you deployed, and click **Update > Network Configuration**.
 Modify the entry for *DNS Resolver IP*, and click **Next > Save**.